 If you would like to request accommodations, please fill out this Request for Accommodations form and submit it to CTL with the appropriate, updated documentation.

-We have various resources, including printed texts, audio tapes, CD-ROMs, etc. Perhaps our best resource, however, is our bank of peer tutors.
+We have various resources, including printed texts, learning assessments, CDs, etc. Perhaps our best resource, however, is our bank of peer tutors.
 Our peer tutors are available to the students at any time, for any subject, free of charge.

 We currently run a Preparation (PREP) Program for undergraduate students who are interested in health careers training - click here to find out more.